MarinaMariano/Applied-Machine-Learning-Project/README.md

 3. Classification Head

-After the final FE module, spatial dimensions are reduced using: Global Average Pooling

-This operation:

-Replaces traditional flattening, Reduces the number of parameters, Acts as structural regularization and preserves channel-wise feature importance
+After the final FE module, spatial dimensions are reduced using, global Average Pooling.
+This operation replaces traditional flattening, Reduces the number of parameters, Acts as structural regularization and preserves channel-wise feature importance.

 The classification head consists of: